50 Let Pobedy: History

+Characteristics

 The icebreaker is an upgrade of the Arktika class.
 The 159.60 m long and 30.0 m wide vessel, with a displacement of 25,840 metric tons, is designed to break through ice up to 2.5 m thick.
 She operates with a crew of 140.

 50 Let Pobedy is also an experimental project; for the first time in the history of Russian icebreakers the design incorporated a spoon-shaped bow.
 As predicted by the ship's designers, such a shape increases the efficiency of the ship's efforts in breaking ice.
 The icebreaker was equipped in 2007 with a new digital automated control system.
 The biological shielding complex was heavily modernized and re-certified by the State Commission.
 A new ecological compartment was created.

-The ship has an athletic/exercise facility, a swimming pool, a library, a restaurant, a massage facility, and a music salon at the crew's disposal.

-On 26 January 2025, 50 Let Pobedy collided with the dry bulk cargo ship Yamal Krechet while transiting the Kara Sea.

-The collision resulted in damage to the port side edge plating in a section of the bow of the ship.
-However, the damage did not affect the operational capability of the ship, nor compromise the security of the ships nuclear reactor.